-Rooftops and servant quarters at Treasurer's House
+Rooftops and servants' quarters at Treasurer's House

 Climb up to the highest points of Treasurer’s House with a spectacular view over towards York walls and imagine how servant life might have been.